Powers of the Cartier operator on Artin-Schreier covers: Bounds

 \end{proof}

-In the proof of Theorem \ref{thmmain}, Corollary \ref{corwrong} will be crucial in computing $\dim_k U_j$ and therefore the lower bound $L^n(X,\pi)$.
+In the proof of Theorem~\ref{thmmain}, Corollary~\ref{corwrong} will be crucial for computing $\dim_k U_j$ and therefore the lower bound $L^n(X,\pi)$.
 Moreover, it is used to bound $N(X,\pi)$ and therefore the lower bound $U^n(X,\pi)$.

-\subsection{Estimating $N(X,\pi)$}
+\subsection{Estimating \texorpdfstring{$N(X,\pi)$}{}}

-In order to bound $U^n(X,\pi)$, as defined in Definition \ref{deftgU}, from above, we bound $N(X,\pi)$ from below.
+In order to bound $U^n(X,\pi)$, as defined in Definition~\ref{deftgU}, from above, we bound $N(X,\pi)$ from below.
 Essentially, we investigate how the (local) leading term of $f$ contributes to $\im(\tg)$ and $\im(\tg_0)$.
-This explains why the maximal value of $a_Y^n$ is realized when $f=x^d$ if $X$ is the projective line.
+This explains why it is shown in Corollary~\ref{corsharp} that the maximal value of $a_Y^n$ is realized when $f=t^d$ if $X$ is the projective line.
 We investigate $N(X,\pi)$ using set of the triples we now define.
 First, fix an ordering on $\bigcup S_j'$ with $Q'$ being the smallest element.

-\begin{definition} Let $T$ be the set of triples $(Q,l,j)$ such that \begin{itemize} \item $Q \in S_j'$ and $0 \leq j \leq p-1$. \item $0 < l \leq \ord_Q(E_j+p^nD_j)$. \item $l \not \equiv 1 \mod p^n$. \item If $Q\in S$, then the first $n$ digits of the $p$-adic expansion of $(1-l)/d_Q$ sum up to at most $j$. \end{itemize} \end{definition}
+\begin{definition} Let $T$ be the set of triples $(Q,l,j)$ such that \begin{itemize} \item $Q \in S_j'$ and $0 \leq j \leq p-1$. \item $0 < l \leq \ord_Q(E_j+p^nD_j)$. \item $l \not \equiv 1 \bmod p^n$. \item If $Q\in S$, then the first $n$ digits of the $p$-adic expansion of $(1-l)/d_Q$ sum up to at most $j$. \end{itemize} \end{definition}